Bittorn/Shaymin/README.md

   SpaceworldMons adds over 70 Beta Pokémon from _an era long gone_ to your Cobblemon world!
   > [!IMPORTANT]
   > Needs discussion before adding, due to the potential non-canon nature

+### Broken stuff (name and shame!)

+- [Cobblemon Repel NEOReforged](https://modrinth.com/mod/Sts4MWXj) [1\.0\.1] by Sniklz, deuli \- Original Fabric mod creator
+    > Does not work for Cobblemon 1.7, hasn't been updated in 7 months!
+    > **Update:** [Someone](https://github.com/AzulConspirator/Cobblemon-Repel-neoforge/) seems to have made it work, but will need to check if it's malware since it isn't available anywhere but GitHub.